Regular procedure

 Report

 The interviewing official shall use a standard template called “International Protection Interview Form” to record the applicant’s statements during the personal interview.
-This form is a template consisting of a predefined set of questions that must be presented to the applicant covering basic biographic information, profile indicators, reasons for flight and fear of return, among other.[26]
+This form is a template consisting of a predefined set of questions that must be presented to the applicant covering basic biographic information, profile indicators, reasons for flight and fear of return, among others.[38]

-The interview official is required to read out the contents of the International Protection Interview Form to the applicant at the end of the interview and ask the applicant whether they are any aspects of the transcript that he or she wants to correct and whether there is any additional information he or she would like to present.[27]
+The interview official is required to read out the contents of the International Protection Interview Form to the applicant at the end of the interview and ask the applicant whether there are any aspects of the transcript that he or she wants to correct and whether there is any additional information he or she would like to present.[39]

 An interview report shall then be drafted at the end of the interview, and the applicant shall sign it and receive a copy.[40]
 In practice, applicants are not given a copy of the interview report.[41]